Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability

 \section{MHD, magnetic field lines and reconnection}

-[H-I:4.1] ``One of the most idiosyncratic aspects of space physics is the central role assigned to magnetic field lines.
+\ors[I:4.1] ``One of the most idiosyncratic aspects of space physics is the central role assigned to \indexit{magnetic!field line}magnetic \indexit{field line}field lines.
 Particularly in studies of the Sun, the heliosphere and the magnetosphere, magnetic field lines are treated as full-fledged physical objects with their own dynamics.
 The electrical current, when needed, is derived {\em from} the magnetic field lines.
 These practices appear at odds to the basic approach, followed in elementary electrodynamics, of deriving the magnetic field {\em from} a current distribution and treating magnetic field lines at best as fictitious curiosities.
 However, physical laws such as Amp{\`e}re's law\indexit{Amp{\`e}re's law} (without displacement current [because velocities are assumed to be well below relativistic]),

 do not attribute a causative nature to either side of the equality; they simply state the equality of two quantities.
 So either approach to satisfying Eq.~(\ref{eq:Ampere}), beginning with either ${\bf j}$ or $\bvec$, is a valid one.